Nosto/wiki-docs/apis/graphql-an-introduction/graphql-using-mutations/working-with-orders/graphql-placing-orders.md

 # GraphQL: Placing Orders

-When a user places an order onsite, you must send the conversion tracking information to Nosto.
+When a user places an order onsite or offsite, you must send the conversion tracking information to Nosto.

 ```graphql
 mutation {